Key Issues Moving Through the MAGA-hijacked Courts

 -

-Status: The 5th Circuit is now considering the merits of the case, and SCOTUS will almost definitely be asked to review whatever the appeals court decides.
+Status: The 5th Circuit is now considering the merits of the case.

 Can Texas put razor-wire buoys in the Rio Grande to deter border crossings?